Ephreaym/Bot-Script/README.md

 ## Implemented Features
 - Play with Warrior, Conjurer and Wizard bots
-- Play Team Arena and Capture the Flag with bots.
+- Play team Arena and Capture the Flag with bots.
 - Flexible bot difficulty settings.
 - Customizable ruleset for the bots.

+## Planned Features
+- Play all game modes with bots, with or without teams: Arena, Elimination, King of the Realm, Capture the Flag, Flagball and Quest.

 ## Installation Guide
 1.)
 Make sure to host with with the latest release of OpenNox.
 You can get the latest release from: https://github.com/noxworld-dev/opennox/releases